lucia2007/tennis_buddies/README.md

 [Back to top](#contents)
 ### Buddy Search

 In order to avail of the buddy search functionality, the user must be registered and signed in.
 They can search for terms like: "beginner/advanced/intermediate", or "morning/afternoon/both morning and afternoon", or "hitting practice/match practice", or "singles/doubles", or "male/female".
-Once the user has narrowed down the players to those who match their search criteria, they can click on the card and are taken to a page where the chosen buddy details are presented.
+Once the user has narrowed down the players to those who match their search criteria, they can click on the card and are taken to a page where the chosen buddy's details are presented.

 ### Future Features for Buddy Search

 Originally, the buddy search was intended to be more sophisticated and more straightforward.
 As a first approximation, there should at least be a pop up modal which would give the user a hint which values they can search for.
-As the next step, I would like to do a more complicated search functionality, where the user would be able to pick different values in each of the categories.
+As the next step, I would like to do a more complex search functionality, where the user would be able to pick different values in each of the categories.

 [Back to top](#contents)
 ### [Buddy Details](https://tennis-buddies.herokuapp.com/accounts/login/?next=/buddies/"pk")